sarvaniballamudi/Secrets---Starting-Code/README.md

 Different Levels of Authentication are developed and tested on this app.
 - Authentication with Basic Username and Password
-- Authentication with Password Encryption
+- Authentication with Password Encryption (mongoose-encryption)
+- Authentication with Hashing Algorithm (md5)
+- Authentication with Hashing and Salting (bcrypt)